Kaxlow/climate-on-housing/docs/climate-risk-housing-methodology.md

 3. **Mart:** `mart` contains analysis-ready Redfin, NRI, FEMA, NOAA, NCEI, ACS, insurance, population, income, and employment tables.
 Common county/date keys are indexed.
+4. **Feature:** `feature` blends normalized variables into five domain marts: county economic, demographic, climate, housing, and risk data.
+   `feature.catalog` is the authoritative inventory of feature definitions, units, sources, and temporal grains.
+5. **Analysis:** `analysis` persists the canonical extreme-event cohort, county-event-month housing windows, event-window configuration, and aggregate summaries used by publication notebooks and downstream diagnostics.

-`build-database --marts-only` rebuilds reference and mart tables from existing raw tables.
+`meta` records source-file and ACS-variable lineage. `build-database --marts-only` rebuilds the reference, mart, feature, and analysis layers from existing raw tables; it is not a clean-clone bootstrap.
 The page builder opens DuckDB read-only.

 ## Climate-risk definitions